okyang/tinyOkayProjects/pir_activated_cam/ProjectGuide.md

-# Motion Activated Raspberry Pi Camera :camera:
+# Motion Activated Raspberry Pi Camera :camera: with PIR and NanPy

 This project records videos whenever there is any motion detected.
 This could be used as a snacks stash security camera, a backyard wildlife monitor, and more.